 - File a worker’s compensation claim, if necessary.

-These are the four top causes of workplace shoulder injuries:
+Here are the four top causes:

 - Lifting.
 Incorrect lifting techniques or excessive lifting can lead serious shoulder conditions, such as rotator cuff tendonitis, rotator cuff tears, and shoulder separation.